xantes88/Portfolio/Progetti Machine Learning/un modello di previsione del mercato immobiliare/Readme.md

 ---

-## 📌 Summary for Stakeholders
+📌 Summary for Stakeholders

-✔️ Explains over **62% of price variance**
+✔️ Explains over 62% of price variance
-✔️ Combines **ML, SQL, and Power BI** in one workflow
+✔️ Combines ML, SQL, and data-driven pricing logic
-✔️ Ready for production or integration into existing systems
-✔️ Clear, measurable ROI for real estate analytics
+✔️ Ready for integration into internal BI or CRM systems ✔️ Clear, measurable ROI from predictive automation

----

-> Built for data-driven real estate decision-making — empowering sales, finance, and planning with predictive intelligence.
+Built for accurate and scalable property valuation — enabling better decisions in sales, finance, and project planning.